hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/13-capture-refund.md

 "Partially captured" is a status added by the HiPay extension that allows you to easily identify orders partially captured.
 It is similar to WooCommerce's "On-Hold" status.
-Therefore, all the actions relating to a change of status will be performed when the order changes to be processed are complete.
+Therefore, all the actions relating to a change of status will be performed when the order status changes from "Processing" to "Complete".

 ![legend](images/captured-item-step2.png)